Leaks Leaks — Can Pool Lights Leak? Detection & Repair Guide 2026

 Quick Answer

 Yes, pool lights can definitely leak water.
-Light fixtures have multiple seal points that can fail over time, including the light niche, conduit connections, and lens gaskets, potentially causing significant water loss.
+Light fixtures have multiple seal points that can fail over time, most often through the electrical conduit, and less commonly around the niche (especially on vinyl pools), potentially causing significant water loss.
+Regular inspection and proper chemical balance are crucial for preventing leaks and maintaining the integrity of your pool lights.

 How Pool Lights Can Leak